On modelling positive continuous data with spatio-temporal dependence: Concluding remarks

 \section{Concluding remarks}

+Motivated by a spatio-temporal analysis of daily wind speed data from a network of meteorological stations in the Netherlands, {we proposed} a non-stationary stochastic process with Weibull marginal distributions for regression and dependence analysis when dealing with positive continuous data.
+In contrast to a Gaussian copula or, more {generally}, to monotonic transformations of a Gaussian process, our model offers a workable solution in the presence of different dependence in the lower and upper distribution tails, $i.e.$ reflection asymmetry.
-In this paper we proposed a stochastic model for regression and dependence analysis when we deal with positive continuous data.
-Our proposal share some similarity with the trans-Gaussian random process.
-We have showed that nice properties such as stationarity, mean-square continuity and degrees of mean-square differentiability are inherited from the `parent' Gaussian random process.

-It is worth noting that a hierarchical spatial model like the generalized linear model \citep{Diggle:Tawn:Moyeed:1998} always induces discontinuity in the path.
-In our case discontinuity of the paths can be easily induced by choosing a discontinuous correlation function for the 'parent' Gaussian process.
+Additionally, we have shown that nice properties such as stationarity, mean-square continuity and degrees of mean-square differentiability are inherited from the `parent' Gaussian random process.
+However, discontinuity of the paths can be easily induced by choosing a discontinuous correlation function for the 'parent' Gaussian process.

-The model offers also a workable solution in the presence of different dependence in the lower and upper distribution tails.
-Another relative merits of the parametrization (\ref{def:reg-weibull}) is that allows a clear expression and interpretation of the mean function.

-We also remark that even though we have limited to ourselves to a continuous Euclidean space, our models can be extended to a spherical domain \citep{gneiting2013,PBG:2016} or to a network space.
+We also remark that even though we have {limited ourselves} to continuous Euclidean space, our models can be extended to a spherical domain \citep{gneiting2013,PBG:2016} or to a network space.
 In this respect the $X_m$ random process should represent a generalization of the model in \citet{Warren:1992}.

 A common drawback for the proposed model is the lack of an amenable expression of the density outside of the bivariate case that prevents an inference approach based on likelihood methods and the derivation of an optimal predictor that minimizes the mean square prediction error.
-We have showed that an inferential approach based on the pairwise likelihood is an effective solution for estimating the unknown parameter.
+We have shown with some numerical experiments that an inferential approach based on the pairwise likelihood is an effective solution for estimating the unknown parameter.
 On the other hand probabilities of multivariate events could be evaluated by Monte Carlo method since the random processes can be quickly simulated.
-However our solution to the conditional prediction, based on a linear predictor, is limited and deserves further consideration even if in our real data example has been performed well.
+However, our solution to the conditional prediction, based on a linear predictor, is limited and deserves further consideration even if, in our simulations and real data example, it has been performed well.